Library Background

 Library Diversity, Equity, & Inclusion Plan

-2023-2024 Library DEI Team Members: Olivia Rossetti (Chair), Renée Fratantonio, Asher Jackson, Kim Smalley, and Lori Steckervetz,
+2025-2026 Library DEI Team Members: Olivia Rossetti (Chair), Meghan Kelly, Kim Smalley, Lori Steckervetz, and Connie Strittmatter

-In a public response to the 2020 murders of George Floyd and Breonna Taylor, the Library issued a public statement of solidarity with the BLM protests, as well as a commitment of action to addressing systemic and institutional racism both within the Library and across campus.
-In order to ensure that the Library follows through on this commitment, the Library Anti-Racism Committee was created at the end of FY2020.
-The committee is comprised of a group of volunteers that include both librarians and library staff.
+In a public response to the 2020 murders of George Floyd and Breonna Taylor, the Library issued a public statement of solidarity with the BLM protests and made a commitment to address systemic and institutional racism both within the Library and across campus.
+In order to ensure that the Library followed through on this commitment, the Library Anti-Racism Committee was created at the end of FY2020.
+The committee's make-up include both librarians and library staff.

-In fall 2022, the committee's name was changed to the Diversity, Equity, and Inclusion Committee, and its charge updated appropriately.
-While still centering its anti-racist goals, this name change recognizes the intersectionality of oppressions, and our commitment to ending all systemic oppressions.
+In fall 2022, the committee's name was changed to the Diversity, Equity, and Inclusion Committee, and its charge was updated.
+The name change recognizes the intersectionality of oppressions, and our commitment to ending all systemic oppressions.

-The Library has begun implementation of the Library Diversity, Equity, & Inclusion Plan with a collection development pilot project to "identify gaps and fill gaps in the existing collection for diverse representation in both topics and authors" in the Children's Literature collection.
-This project has resulted in the purchase and inclusion of over 198 new titles to increase diverse representation in the Library’s picture book collection.
+The Library began implementing the Library Diversity, Equity, & Inclusion Plan with a Children's Literature collection development pilot project.
+The goal was to identify and fill gaps in the existing collection to ensure that it included a diverse representation of topics and authors.
+This project resulted in the purchase of over 198 new titles to increase diverse representation in the Library’s picture book collection.

-In spring 2023, the Library successfully hosted a DEI facilitator to run a day-long training for all full-time and part-time employees.
-The session was paid for with an award from a 2022 Academic Innovation Fund grant, with the goal of creating a baseline understanding of implicit bias, cultural competencies, and microaggressions for Library employees.
-This training will serve as a baseline for future professional development looking specifically at how intersecting layers of oppression may be at play in our daily library work.
+In spring 2023, the Library hosted a DEI facilitator to run a day-long training for all library staff.
+The session was funded through a 2022 Academic Innovation Fund grant.
+The goal of the session was to introduce and educate Library employees about implicit bias, cultural competencies, and microaggressions.
+The training will serve as a baseline for future professional development training that will look at how intersecting layers of oppression may be present in our daily library work.

 DEI Focused Online Guides

-The Library collaborated with a number of units across campus to bring together multiple diversity, equity and inclusion initiatives and support them with curated resources:
+The Library collaborated with a number of departments across campus to bring together multiple diversity, equity, and inclusion initiatives and support them with curated resources:

 Project A+: Supporting Neurodiverse Students in the Library